beyond-all-reason/tachyon/src/schema/lobby/README.md

 Any member can update most (any?) property of the lobby.
 Updates are all or nothing, if updating a proprety is not possible (invalid or forbidden), then no update take place.
-The result of the updates is then transmitted to all members via `lobby/updated` events.
+The result of the updates is then transmitted to all members via [lobby/updated](#updated) events.

+When an operation requires a vote, the vote data is also transmitted with [lobby/updated](#updated) events.
+And when the vote ends, a [lobby/voteEnded][#voteEnded] event is sent to all lobby members.
+This is to simplify client logic if they want to show a notification in addition to the updated state.

 ## List of all lobbies